jgraham0325/land-register-api-docs/docs/api-documentation/V1.1/index.md

 <code>GET /works/updates</code>

 Retrieves a list of works which have had changes within a defined time period.
 This allows external integrators to provide a start and end date or the number of previous minutes to poll Street Manager for changes and use the results to retrieve further information from the works or reporting API.
 {: .govuk-body}

+In order to retrieve all updates since last usage, the start date could be set to the last date and time the user called the endpoint.
+Alternatively the user could provide the event date returned in the last entry of a previous result set.
+{: .govuk-body}

 #### Polling-search